 Perhaps the most essential part of catching is having the right equipment.
-A glove is necessary to practice catching.
-Though there are several drills that you can do barehanded or with a board strapped to your hand, ultimately you need to have a glove to practice catching
+A baseball glove is necessary to practice catching.
+Though there are several drills that you can do barehanded or with a board strapped to your hand, ultimately, you need to have a glove to practice catching

-The glove you use to catch will depend on several factors – your age, your position, and the size of your hand.
+The glove you use to catch will depend on several factors: your age, your position, and the size of your hand.
 Most kids have a standard-size glove that they use.
-If you look on the inside of the pinky finger of the glove, you often will find the size of the glove printed or branded.
+If you look at the inside of the pinky finger of the glove, you often will find the size of the glove printed or branded.

 Another important factor in choosing a glove is which hand you throw with.
-A left hander’s mitt actually goes on the right hand because you are throwing with the left and catching with the right.
-A right hander’s glove will be the opposite.
-You will throw with the right and catch with the left.
+A left-hander’s mitt actually goes on the right hand because you are throwing with the left and catching with the right.
+A right-hander’s glove will be the opposite.
+You will throw with the right hand and catch with the left.

-When you are ready to catch, you need to get yourself in a fielding position.
-The best way to do this is to get your feet shoulder width apart.
+When you are ready to catch, you need to get yourself into a fielding position.
+The best way to do this is to get your feet shoulder-width apart.
 Balance your weight on the balls of your feet.
 You do not want to wait back on your heels.

 In the same way that a hitter needs to keep their eyes on the ball, a defender needs to do the same.
 You watch the way the ball is released by the player throwing the ball – or the manner in which the hitter hits the ball.

 If you are playing catch with a teammate, one of the best ways that you can signal that you are ready is to hold your glove up.
-You will hear coaches calling this a “target”, or you may ebem hear them say something like “give them a target”.
-What this simply means is you need to hold your glove up so they know where to throw it.
+You will hear coaches call this a “target,” or you may even hear them say something like “give them a target.”
+What this simply means is that you need to hold your glove up so they know where to throw it.

 Adjusting to the ball can only happen if you are keeping your eye on the ball.
 If your stance is balanced, you are able to adjust to any ball that is thrown.
 If you have presented a good target for your teammate and they have an accurate throw, then you will not have to move at all.